We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In standard cooking amounts, saffron does not appear to cause adverse effects in humans.

-As with any supplement, speak to your doctor before taking saffron in supplement form.
+As with any supplement, speak with a healthcare professional before taking saffron in supplement form.

-Summary In normal doses, saffron is generally safe with little to no side effects.
+In standard doses, saffron is generally safe with little to no side effects.
 Make sure to purchase saffron from a reputable brand or store to avoid an adulterated product.

 Saffron is a powerful spice high in antioxidants.